bobbestben/Proj1-BusArrivalTiming/README.md

 ### Future Improvements

-1. Bus Stop timings - Make it live feed, like the otter in TraceTogether
+1. Bus Stop timings - Make it live feed, like the otter in TraceTogether, so user don't need to click refresh

     ![Image](./img/live-data.PNG)